-8. (Optional) Repeat this procedure for IPv6.
+- 8. (Optional) Repeat this procedure for IPv6. - 9.
+Save the configuration and apply the change:

 '''

 (config network interface my_wan ipv4 surelink)> save

 Configuration saved.

->

 '''

 Depending on your device configuration, you may be presented with an Access selection menu.
 Type quit to disconnect from the device.